The Employer’s role when sponsoring a Student Intern is as follows:

 - Designate a supervisor for the student.

-- Provide documentation on company letterhead to Career & Leadership Development with information regarding the student’s assignment, internship duties, rate of pay (if any), number of hours per week, name of supervisor, and contact information.
+- Provide documentation on company letterhead to Career, Leadership & Transfer Pathways with information regarding the student’s assignment, internship duties, rate of pay (if any), number of hours per week, name of supervisor, and contact information.

 - Assure that work assignments are closely related to the student’s field of study and/or career objectives and that students are scheduled for enough hours to meet the minimum requirement of 75 hours per credit (if the internship is credit-bearing).